jizhaox/relative_pose_from_affine/README.md

 # Reference

-[1] Banglei Guan, Ji Zhao, Zhang Li, Fang Sun, and Friedrich Fraundorfer. [**Relative Pose Estimation with a Single Affine Correspondence**].
+[1] Banglei Guan, Ji Zhao, Zhang Li, Fang Sun, and Friedrich Fraundorfer.
+Relative Pose Estimation with a Single Affine Correspondence.
 IEEE Transactions on Cybernetics.
 DOI: 10.1109/TCYB.2021.3069806.

-[2] Banglei Guan, Ji Zhao, Zhang Li, Fang Sun, and Friedrich Fraundorfer. [**Minimal Solutions for Relative Pose with a Single Affine Correspondence**](https://arxiv.org/pdf/1912.10776.pdf).
+[2] Banglei Guan, Ji Zhao, Zhang Li, Fang Sun, and Friedrich Fraundorfer.
+[Minimal Solutions for Relative Pose with a Single Affine Correspondence](https://arxiv.org/pdf/1912.10776.pdf).
 IEEE Conference on Computer Vision and Pattern Recognition.
 2020.

 If you use this package in an academic work, please cite: